Omega Speedmaster CK2998 Limited Edition

 An evolution of caliber 861, this timepiece is powered by manually wound caliber 1861, which was used in the very first “Moonwatch.”
 The movement beats at 3Hz (21,600 vph), has 18 jewels, and a 48-hour power reserve.

 Unlike its predecessors, this particular 2998 re-edition features an opaline silver dial with blue subdials and a blue minutes track, matching the ceramic bezel.
 This is, of course, a departure from original 2998s, and the result is a distinctive reverse-Panda aesthetic.
 Applied index mark the hours, along with a green-emitting lume dot for each.
 The rhodium-plated hands all have the luminescent material as well.
 Even the bezel features luminescent material.

 Omega has done a good job making a retro-styled timepiece that has some of the flair of the coveted original 2998 (which includes 8 sub references), without directly copying it.
 And the price is relatively accessible at $5,500.
-Numbered limited edition of 2998 pieces.
+The Omega Speedmaster CK2998 is a numbered limited edition of 2998 pieces.
 Presented with a matching blue leather strap with beige contrast stitching and a polished steel buckle.
 (Ref.
 CK2998)